OpenSeizureDetector/ANN_SD/README.md

   *  Collect as much published, categorised accelerometer data as we can together, and process it into a single dataset that is sampled at the same rate as we get from the OpenSeizureDetector watches..
+  *  Train a Neural Network Classifier with the data and check that we can detect the different classes of activity using it.
+  *  If the available data does not include falls, simulate many falls and add the data from them to the dataset.
+  *  Check that we can detect falls reliably.

+* Stage 2
+  *  Collect data from users, including real seizures, and convert it into a classified dataset.
+  *  Extend the neural network to include the seizure data.
+  *  Tweak the neural network number of layers and size of layers to optimise reliability.